 The Bayesian SI can then be compared to this null region.
 If the estimates bounded by the SI do not overlap the null region, then the effect can be considered probable.
 Evidence for an effect (or in favor of the null) was determined by computing the BF relative to the null region.
 Specifically, the reported BFs are a ratio of the change in posterior odds and change prior odds for the parameter falling inside or outside the null region.
-Interpretation of the BFs follows convention (Jeffreys, 1998), such that values of 1 or less indicate more evidence that there is practically no effect relative to the evidence in favor of the parameter falling outside the null region relative to the evidence in favor of the parameter falling outside the null region relative to the evidence in favor of the parameter falling outside the null region approaches, we determine whether the effect is probable (i.e., via the SI) and the strength of the evidence for that effect or the null (i.e., via BF).
+Interpretation of the BFs follows convention (Jeffreys, 1998), such that values of 1 or less indicate more evidence that there is practically no effect relative to the evidence in favor of there being an effect.
+As values increase above 1, there is increasing evidence in favor of the parameter falling outside the null region relative to the evidence in favor of the parameter falling inside the null region.
+Using these two approaches, we determine whether the effect is probable (i.e., via the SI) and the strength of the evidence for that effect or the null (i.e., via BF).

-A general linear mixed effects model (GLMM) was used to examine RT on correct trials with the fixed effects of reward condition (rewarded or non-rewarded target feature) and trial order (trials 1-800; see Figure 2) during the learning phase.
-An effect of trial was probable, such that RTs got faster as trial order increased (b = -77.60, SI = [-99.24, -56.19], RPE = $\pm$ 4.59, BF > 1000; see Figure 3).
-The effect of reward condition was not (b = 14.49, SI = [-15.14, 33.75], RPE = $\pm$ 3.30).
+A generalized linear mixed effects model (GLMM) was used to examine RT on correct trials with the fixed effects of reward condition (rewarded or non-rewarded target feature) and trial order (trials 1-800; see Fig. 2) during the learning phase.
+An effect of trial was probable, such that RTs got faster as trial order increased (b = -77.60, SI = [-99.24, -56.19], $RPE = \pm 4.59$, BF > 1000; see Fig. 3).
+The effect of reward condition was not (b = 14.49, SI = [-15.14, 33.75], $RPE = \pm 3.30$).
 Furthermore, there was substantial evidence in support of the null for the effect of reward condition (BF = 0.077; see Lee & Wagenmakers, 2014, p.105 for their heuristic scheme for interpreting BF10).
-However, the interaction between trial and reward condition was probable, where RT decreased at a faster rate for rewarded than non-rewarded targets during learning (b = 34.98, SI = [21.82, 48.53], RPE = $\pm$ 5.22, BF > 1000).
+However, the interaction between trial and reward condition was probable, where RT decreased at a faster rate for rewarded than non-rewarded targets during learning (b = 34.98, SI = [21.82, 48.53], $RPE = \pm 5.22$, BF > 1000).

-The same GLMM approach was used to examine RTs on correct trials during the test phase (see Figure 2).
-During the test phase the effect of trial was not probable (b = -10.78, SI = [-23.85, 1.55], RPE = $\pm$ 2.33; see Figure 3), and there was moderate evidence in support of the null (BF = 0.059).
-An effect of reward condition was probable, such that RTs to rewarded target features were faster than to non-rewarded (b = 25.10, SI = [14.25, 35.54], RPE = $\pm$ 1.52, BF = 113.80).
+The same GLMM approach was used to examine RTs on correct trials during the test phase (see Fig. 2).
+During the test phase the effect of trial was not probable (b = -10.78, SI = [-23.85, 1.55], $RPE = \pm 2.33$; see Fig. 3), and there was moderate evidence in support of the null (BF = 0.059).
+An effect of reward condition was probable, such that RTs to rewarded target features were faster than to non-rewarded (b = 25.10, SI = [14.25, 35.54], $RPE = \pm 1.52$, BF = 113.80).
 This effect indicates that the effect of reward persisted during the test phase.
-An interaction between trial and reward condition was probable, such that the difference in RT to rewarded and non-rewarded target features was reduced as trial order increased (b = -11.64, SI = [-19.93, -3.19], RPE = $\pm$ 1.60, BF = 3.10), indicating that there was moderate evidence of a reduction in the effect of reward.
+An interaction between trial and reward condition was probable, such that the difference in RT to rewarded and non-rewarded target features was reduced as trial order increased (b = -11.64, SI = [-19.93, -3.19], $RPE = \pm 1.60$, BF = 3.10), indicating that there was moderate evidence of a reduction in the effect of reward.

-To assess whether the effect of reward continued to persist throughout the test phase, a Bayesian paired samples t-test examining the difference between rewarded and non-rewarded trials was conducted on the final 100 trials of the test phase.
+To assess whether the effect of reward continued to persist throughout the test phase, a Bayesian paired-samples t-test examining the difference between rewarded and non-rewarded trials was conducted on the final 100 trials of the test phase.
 There was very strong evidence of an effect of reward (BF = 86.04).
 This suggests that despite the reduction between rewarded and non-rewarded features throughout the test phase the effect of reward continued to persist.
-BIS/BAS